Microbial virus epidemics in the presence of contact-mediated host dormancy: Model definition, heuristics, and main results

 \subsubsection{Interpretation of the coexistence condition}

 Condition~\eqref{viruscoexcond} is equivalent to

-To understand this intuitively, imagine that our population process is observed shortly after time 0 so that it consists of approximately $K\bar n_{1a}$ type 1a individuals and only a few virions.
+To understand this intuitively, imagine that our population process is observed shortly after time 0 so that it consists of approximately $K\barn1a$ type 1a individuals and only a few virions.
 Then, the right-hand side is the death rate of each single virion, whereas the left-hand side is the rate at which it produces new virus particles (via infection and subsequent lysis).
-Indeed, $(1-q)D\bar n_{1a}$ is the rate at which the virion successfully invades a type 1a individual, the $-1$ corresponds to the loss of this invader during the attack, the fraction $\frac{v}{r+v}$ is the probability that the infected individual does not recover, and $m$ is the number of new virions released from the infected cell.
+Indeed, $(1-q)D\barn1a$ is the rate at which the virion successfully invades a type 1a individual, the $-1$ corresponds to the loss of this invader during the attack, the fraction $\frac{v}{r+v}$ is the probability that the infected individual does not recover, and $m$ is the number of new virions released from the infected cell.
 This is precisely the approximation of the population size that corresponds to the definition of the branching process $(\widehat{\mathbf N}(t))_{t \geq 0}$ (or its projection to types 1i and 2).
 Thus, we see that \eqref{viruscoexcond2} ensures that the branching process is supercritical, or equivalently, that \eqref{4dimvirus} has a coordinatewise positive equilibrium.

-It is clear from \eqref{viruscoexcond} and \eqref{n1adefvirus} that if $(n_{1a},n_{1d},n_{1i},n_2)$ exists, then $n_{1a}<\bar n_{1a}$, i.e.\ a persistent virus epidemic always reduces the population size of type 1a (compared to its virus-free equilibrium) that \eqref{viruscoexcond2} is equivalent to $\bar n_{1a} > n_{1a}$; else, the epidemic is not persistent.
-The fact that $\bar n_{1a} > n_{1a}$ whenever coexistence is possible also indicates that coexistence with type 2 is always detrimental for type 1 (not surprisingly).
+Proposition~\ref{lemma-coexistencevirus} states that if $(n_{1a}^*,n_{1d}^*,n_{1i}^*,n_2^*)$ exists, then $n_{1a}^*<\barn1a$, i.e.\ a persistent virus epidemic always reduces the population size of type 1a (compared to its virus-free equilibrium); else, the epidemic is not persistent.
+The fact that $\barn1a > n_{1a}^*$ whenever coexistence is possible also indicates that coexistence with type 2 is always detrimental for type 1 (not surprisingly).

 Let us point out that Condition~\ref{viruscoexcond2} neither depends on the death rate factor $\kappa$ nor the resuscitation rate $\sigma$ of dormant individuals.
 That is, for fixed $q \in (0,1)$, we get the same probability for the persistence of the epidemic in the limit $\kappa=\infty,\sigma\geq 0$ (where an unsuccessful virus attack kills the affected type 1a individual without giving a chance to reproduction of viruses) as well as in the opposite limit $\kappa \geq 0,\sigma=\infty$ (where an unsuccessful virus attack keeps the affected individual alive and active).
 This is the consequence of the fact that the dynamics of type 1d does not directly affect the one of types 1i and 2 (cf.\ $(1,0,0)$ is a left eigenvector of $J$), but only via type 1a, which has a nearly constant rescaled population size during the first (very early) phase of the invasion.
 Note that $\kappa$ and $\sigma$ do not influence the time until a successful invasion either since the eigenvalue $\widetilde\lambda$ (cf.~\eqref{lambdatildedefvirus}) does not depend on these parameters.